Research and Teaching Interests

 Brandon Barton, MS (2005) Cascading effects of predator removal on the ecology of sea turtle nesting beaches.
 University of Central Florida.

 Laura Plog, MS (2004) Sea turtle nutrient input to dune vegetation: a stable isotope analysis.
 University of Central Florida (co-advised with J Weishampel).

 Undergraduate Honours Students

-Caila Kucheravy, BSc Honours (in progress) Red foxes impact reproductive output of white spruce through ecosystem engineering (co-supervised with J Markham)
+Caila Kucheravy, BSc Honours (2020) Red foxes increase reproductive output of white spruce through ecosystem engineering (co-supervised with J Markham)

 Dominik Simard, BEnvSc Honours (2018) Assessing body condition of moose killed by gray wolves in southern Manitoba (co-supervised with V Harriman)